adaltas/remark-gatsby-plugins/README.md

-# remark and Gatsby plugins by Adaltas
+# Remark and Gatsby plugins by Adaltas

 ## Developers